wearefractal/startup-browser/README.md

 `$ startup`

-this will open startup-browser in a browser window and you can now quickly browse through the samples
+this will open startup-browser in a browser window and you can now quickly browse through the samples:

 ![browser](https://i.cloudup.com/uuPqUbUbFl-3000x3000.png)

-use the "Clone" link to clone a startup sample project to your desired path- it will pull in all the dependencies from common-files (renamed to 'startup') and flat-ui into /vendor
+Use the "Clone" link to clone a startup sample project to your desired path- it will pull in all the dependencies from common-files (renamed to 'startup') and flat-ui into /vendor

-`cd` to your cloned dir and this is now a cloned copy of the sample, I suggest you use something like [lute](http://github.com/wearefractal/lute) to serve it with live reloading
+`cd` to your cloned dir and this is now a self-contained cloned copy of the sample, I suggest you use something like [lute](http://github.com/wearefractal/lute) to serve it with live reloading

 ## LICENSE